-MATH 1200\ College Algebra I, 3 credits
+MATH 1200 College Algebra I, 3 credits

-(Meets MnTC Goal 4B) Prerequisites: Math 0210 with a grade of C or better, a required score on a math placement test, or equivalent.
+(Meets MnTC Goal 4B) MATH 0250 (or equivalent course) with a grade of C or better, or an appropriate score on the math placement test.
 Topics include functions and function inverses; exponential and logarithmic functions; polynomial and simple rational functions; introduction to linear programming; systems of equations and inequalities; sequences and series; probability; and modeling.
 The completion of two years of high school algebra and one year of high school geometry is recommended.
-(CC, CR, & Online-fall, spr & sum)
+(CR, CC, & Online-fall, spr & sum)